Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/companies/content_main-content_txt.md

 # HubSpot CRM API: Companies

 This document details the HubSpot CRM API endpoints for managing companies.
-Companies in HubSpot store information about organizations that interact with your business.
-These endpoints allow you to create, manage, and synchronize company data between HubSpot and other systems.
+Companies in HubSpot store information about organizations interacting with your business.
+These endpoints allow creation, management, and synchronization of company data between HubSpot and other systems.

-## Understanding the Basics
+## Understanding the CRM

-Before using these APIs, familiarize yourself with:

-* [Understanding the CRM](link_to_understanding_crm_guide): Learn about objects, records, properties, and associations in the HubSpot CRM.
-* [Managing your CRM database](link_to_managing_crm_database): General information on managing your CRM database.
+For a comprehensive understanding of objects, records, properties, and associations within the HubSpot CRM API, refer to the [Understanding the CRM guide](link-to-understanding-crm-guide).
+For general CRM database management, see [how to manage your CRM database](link-to-crm-database-management).

 ## API Endpoints

-All endpoints are under the `/crm/v3/objects/companies` base path unless otherwise specified.
+All endpoints below use the `/crm/v3/objects/companies` base path unless otherwise specified.
+Replace `{companyId}` with the actual company ID.

-### Create Companies
+### 1. Create Companies

 **Method:** `POST`

 **Endpoint:** `/crm/v3/objects/companies`

-**Request Body:**  JSON object containing:
+**Request Body:** JSON

-* **`properties` (required):** An object containing company property data.
-At least one of `name` or `domain` is required.  `domain` is strongly recommended as it's the primary unique identifier.
-Multiple domains can be added using the `hs_additional_domains` property (e.g., `"hs_additional_domains" : "domain.com; domain2.com; domain3.com"`).
-See [Properties](#properties) for details.
-* **`associations` (optional):** An array of objects associating the new company with existing records or activities.
-See [Associations](#associations) for details.
+The request body must include a `properties` object containing company details.
+At least one of `name` or `domain` is required.  `domain` is strongly recommended as the primary unique identifier to prevent duplicates.
+Multiple domains can be added using the `hs_additional_domains` field (e.g., `"hs_additional_domains": "domain.com;domain2.com"`).
+You can also include an `associations` object to associate the new company with existing records or activities.

-**Example Request Body:**
+**Example Request (with associations):**

 ```json
 {